nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-2/index.md

 # The Mighty 6502

 The [6502](https://en.wikipedia.org/wiki/MOS_Technology_6502)
-was first launched in 1975:
+was first launched in 1975, and hit the market at just the right time for the personal computer revolution: in fact, its extremely competitive pricing threw fuel on the fire.

 *Here's a [6502 Instruction Set](https://www.masswerk.at/6502/6502_instruction_set.html)
 page*